ROCm/HIP/docs/how-to/hip_porting_guide.rst

 Identifying the compilation target platform
 -------------------------------------------

-Despite HIP's portability, it can be necessary to tailor code to a specific platform, in order to provide platform-specific code, or aid in platform-specific performance improvements.
+With HIP's portability, you might need to provide platform-specific code, or enable platform-specific performance improvements.

 For this, the ``__HIP_PLATFORM_AMD__`` and ``__HIP_PLATFORM_NVIDIA__`` macros